Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Geometry/Polygon/Vertices.md

 ### Vertices

-Gets a read-only view of this polygon's vertices.
+Gets a read-only view of the polygon's vertices.

 ```cs
 public IReadOnlyList<Vector> Vertices { get; }